Today I want to answer the age-old question…Earn More or Spend Less: Which is most important?

 These days institutions are not loyal.
 You never know when a pink slip will land on your desk with no warning.
 Minimize risk by drawing income from multiple sources and lessening your dependence upon a single paycheck.

-Do you ever feel shackled to your job or feel that you boss has the power of life and death in his or her hands??
-Ok, hopefully it’s not that serious!
+Do you ever feel shackled to your job or feel that your boss has the power of life and death in his or her hands??
+Ok, hopefully, it’s not that serious!
 But if you have the feeling of being overly reliant on your job then earning more, specifically through multiple streams of income is one of the solutions.

 Earning more also allows you to advance your financial goals such as aggressively paying off debt, saving for a downpayment on a home, saving more the kids for college, and/or retiring early.

 And, if you need additional reassurances and reasons to earn more then remember that having multiple streams of income is one of the top habits of self-made millionaires!